anorangesky/katacoda-scenarios/jest-tutorial/step2.md

       module.exports = addNumbers;
   </pre>
    It is necessary to export the function like `module.export` for us to be able to write tests for it.
-2. Create file for the test called addNumbers.test.js and write the test in it:
+2. Create file for the test called addNumbers.test.js in `src/`and write the test in it:
   <pre class="file"  data-filename= "addNumbers.test.js" data-target="replace">
       const addNumbers = require('./addNumbers');
       test('-3.0 plus 0.4 plus -0.1 is close to -2.7', () => {